 Another benefit to ‘consolidation’ besides the monetary: simplicity.

 By absorbing all of your high-interest debt into your mortgage, not only will you be saving loads of money—you’ll be saving yourself loads of hassle and stress.
 Recordkeeping becomes simpler.
 You’ll receive fewer monthly statements and bills (i.e. multiple statements become ONE).
 Plus you’ll gain a feeling of freedom and achievement.
 No longer will overwhelming monthly debt payments hold you back.
 All those financial goals that were once far off in the distance—they’ll finally be within your reach.

 Ready to maximize your own financial benefits of owning a home?
 We can help with that.

 At Educators Financial Group, not only can we show you how to make the most of every dollar—we can make sure that plan makes the most sense for you as an education member.
 That’s because we understand all of the unique elements that make up your professional world (such as compensation structures, pension plans, gratuities, and more).

 Working exclusively with the members of the education community since 1975, we can provide you with the right mortgage solution based on your specific needs and financial situation.

-Let’s chat about a mortgage that’s in your best interest: have one of our Agents/Regional Directors contact you about getting the biggest bang from your buck.
+Let’s chat about a mortgage that’s in your best interest: have one of our mortgage agents contact you about getting the biggest bang from your buck.